Upper Extremity Impairment Long Term Disability Attorney

-The phrase upper extremity impairment applies to a wide number of injuries.
+Upper extremity impairment can apply to a wide number of injuries.
 Some of the most common are:

 - Carpal tunnel syndrome.
 The result of a large nerve, called the median nerve, becoming compressed inside the wrist.
 The median nerve is responsible for feeling in the thumb, index finger, and thumb side of the ring finger, but also controls muscles at the base of the thumb.
 The name of the condition is derived from the eight carpal bones, surrounding the median nerve in the wrist, which form a ‘tunnel’ to the hand.
 Causes of carpal tunnel syndrome are not always easy to identify, but symptoms often include numbness in hands and weakness in muscles.
 Splinting is a common non-surgical form of treatment.

 - Cubital tunnel syndrome.
 Involves pressure or stretching of the ulnar nerve – more commonly known as the “funny bone.”
 The condition may cause numbness or tingling in the fingers, pain in the forearm, and weakness in the hand.
 Pain in the elbow is the most common symptom, and nonoperative treatment may be possible in these cases.

 - Shoulder pain.
 This could be caused by an injury to the shoulder joint itself, or to the surrounding muscles, tendons, or ligaments.
 In many cases, shoulder pain stems from soreness relating to tendons of the rotator cuff (the group of four muscles surrounding the humeral head, or ball of the joint).
 Swimmer’s shoulder, pitcher’s shoulder, tennis shoulder, and shoulder impingement syndrome are all forms of rotator cuff tendonitis.
 Soreness in the sac of fluid beneath the highest part of the shoulder, called the subacromial bursa, can also be a common cause.